kubernetes-study-guide/Kubernetes-Study-Guide/00_About_this_course/About_this_course.md

 - We don't spend that much time going over concepts and theories.
 The hope is that you'll understand and learn kubernetes faster by seeing it in action.
 - Kubernetes installation - only focusing no minikube on macs
-- docker, this won't cover a lot about docker
+- docker, this course won't cover a lot about docker
 -

 ## Study guide